-3. In addition to the Planning Commission review required in Section 309 for large projects in C-3 districts, large residential projects downtown routinely must also seek a Variance from the dwelling unit exposure requirement of Section 140 and the useable open space requirements of Section 135 of the Planning Code, due to the physical incompatibility of these requirements with high-rise development.
-The need for a Variance in these cases adds an additional layer of review and public hearing with the Zoning Administrator's office, and can add substantially to the time needed for Planning Department staff to complete project review, even though these modifications are routinely approved for such projects.
+3. In addition to the Planning Commission review required in Section 309 for large projects in, residential projects in C-3 districts routinely must also seek a Variance from the dwelling unit exposure requirement of Section 140 and the useable open space requirements of Section 135 of the Planning Code, due to the physical incompatibility these requirements with high-rise downtown projects.
+The need for a Variance in these cases adds an additional layer of review and public hearing with the Zoning Administrator's office, and can add substantially to the time needed for Planning Department staff to complete project review, even those these modifications are routinely approved for such projects.